 Hope held out for a little while as the Commission continued to work on finding a solution to save the site.
 Pieces of the neon sign were sold off by the landowner.
 Two more fires in 2020 caused significant damage to the rear building, which had been occupied by several homeless people.
 Tragically, one lost their life in the May 2020 fire.
 There was no longer a motel to save.

-On October 12, 2020 the motel was razed.
+On October 12, 2020 the site was razed.
+For a short time, part of the sign remained but it, too, disappeared in December.
 Rest in Peace, Brookshire.

 Many thanks to Robert Brooks for his story and sharing the vintage family photographs that fill most of this post.